-Hollywood, in the 1920’s,handsome screen legend Don Lockwood(Gene Kelly)is paired with the beautiful Lina Lamont(an Oscar robbed Jean Hagen).
-The pair are the film couple, and rumours are rife that they may be in love off screen.
+Hollywood, in the 1920’s.
+Handsome screen star Don Lockwood(Gene Kelly)is paired with the beautiful Lina Lamont(an Oscar robbed Jean Hagen).
+The pair are the film couple, and rumours are rife that they may well be in love off screen.

 Jean Hagen is superb as Lina.
 Although she is the films villain, I actually do feel sorry for her as she represents so many Silent stars whose careers ended when sound came into the movie business.
 I think it is a real shame that Jean didn’t win an award for her performance here.